 Best Time to Visit Kelingking Beach

-Kelingking beach can be visited at anytime of the day, and best time to visit is between March and November, avoiding the rainy season which is December through till February.
+Kelingking beach can be visited at any time of the day, and the best time to visit is between March and November, avoiding the rainy season which is from December through February.

 Kelingking Beach Nusa Penida Entrance Fee

-Visit to the Kelingking and Viewpoint are subject to an entrance fee of 10,000 IDR per person, and 5,000 IDR for parking.
-And the payment should be cash in Indonesian Rupiah (IDR), so please prepare small cash before you come here.
+Visiting the Kelingking Cliff Viewpoint is subject to an entrance fee of 10,000 IDR per person, and 5,000 IDR for parking.
+And the payment should be in cash in Indonesian Rupiah (IDR), so please prepare small cash before you come here.

 #2.
 Coco Resort Penida

-Coco Resort Penida a simple yet meaningful place where guests are able to break away from the frantic pace of daily life and experience true inner peace, that is essentially the elixir of life.
+Coco Resort Penida is a simple yet meaningful place where guests are able to break away from the frantic pace of daily life and experience true inner peace, which is essentially the elixir of life.

 Your room style is called Lumbung meaning a rice granary building in times gone by, the ‘ lumbung ‘ is a distinctive feature of Sasak architecture and is part of Bali’s unique cultural heritage.
 Traditionally used to store rice under the protection of the goddess Dewi Sri, lumbungs are now seldom used because farming techniques have changed.

-The 18 charming Lumbungs are completely hand crafted by local wood workers and represent the traditional lumbung style, they are equipped with today’s luxury and blends perfect together with the romantic shape of the traditional building technics.
+The 18 charming Lumbungs are completely handcrafted by local woodworkers and represent the traditional lumbung style, they are equipped with today’s luxury and blend perfectly together with the romantic shape of the traditional building technics.